daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 Shiny Server is useful not only for hosting Shiny applications, but also for hosting R markdown (Rmd) documents.
 These R markdown documents can either be regular plain R markdown docs, or [interactive Rmarkdown documents](http://rmarkdown.rstudio.com/authoring_shiny.html).

 If you place an Rmarkdown file with the exact name of `index.Rmd` in any folder under your shiny server, you can access it by going to that folder's URL.
 For example, `/srv/shiny-server/hello/index.Rmd` would be accessible at `http://123.456.1.2:3838/hello/`.
-If your Rmd document has any other name then you will need to specify the exact path to - for example, `/srv/shiny-server/hello/world.Rmd` would be shown at `http://123.456.1.2:3838/hello/world.Rmd`.
+If your Rmd document has any other name then you will need to specify the exact path to it - for example, `/srv/shiny-server/hello/world.Rmd` would be shown at `http://123.456.1.2:3838/hello/world.Rmd`.

 # Step 9: Make pretty URLs for RStudio Server and Shiny Server {#reverse-proxy}